mevdschee/php-crud-api/README.md

 ### Multi-tenancy support

+Two forms of multi-tenancy are supported:

+#### Multi-tenancy middleware

 You may use the "multiTenancy" middleware when you have a multi-tenant database.
 If your tenants are identified by the "customer_id" column you can use the following handler: